OWASP-Foundation/OWASP-wiki-md/OWASP_Mobile_Security_Testing_Guide.md

 with the goal of advancing the sectors of software and security.
 He is also teaching at various institutions.
 He holds CISSP, CSSLP and CEH credentials.

+#### Jeroen Beckers

+Jeroen is the mobile security lead at NVISO where he is responsible for quality assurance on mobile security projects and for R\&D on all things mobile.
+He worked as a Flash developer during high school and college, but switched to a career in cybersecurity once he graduated and now has more than 5 years of experience in mobile security.
+He loves sharing his knowledge with other people, as is demonstrated by his many talks & trainings at colleges, universities, clients and conferences.

 ### Top Contributors